sashetophizika/hyprscratch/README.md

 ### Daemon options:

 * `clean [spotless]`: automatically hides all scratchpads on workspace change.
-The `spotless` option also hides them on losing focus to non-floating windows.
+The `spotless` option also hides them on losing focus to non-floating cients.

 * `no-auto-reload`: does not reload the configuration when the configuration file is updated.